 Read more on the Københavns Retshjælp website in English.

-Advokatvagten is a place where you can talk to a lawyer or an assistant attorney and recieve legal verbal advice for free.
+Advokatvagten is a place where you can talk to a lawyer or an assistant attorney and receive legal verbal advice for free.

 If you earn too much to be entitled to help from Københavns Retshjælp, you can contact Advokatvagten for advice.

-You can find information and see which Advokatvagt is closest to you at the Advokatvagten website in English.
+You can find information and see which Advokatvagt is closest to you at the Advokatvagten website (in Danish).